 It’s hard to believe that it’s only been about eight weeks since the impacts of COVID-19 began to fundamentally shift the world around us.
 For the food bank, things have changed rapidly and significantly.

 But even in these uncertain times, there’s one thing we know for sure: we couldn’t do this without our community.
-This support makes it possible for meals to reach those who need assistance and enables the planning and preparation needed to rise to this challenge in the months ahead.
+Their help makes it possible for meals to reach those who need assistance and enables the planning and preparation needed to rise to this challenge in the months ahead.

 Together with our supporters, we continue to respond to these extraordinary challenges, so that we can emerge a stronger and more resilient community.
 Read on to see how.